SUSE/suse-at-home/install/ImportClusterRancher.md

 - Tux user
 - SSH Keys copied between Rancher Server and SLES 15 SP2 server

-### Installation on RKE on SLES 15 SP2
+## Installation on RKE on SLES 15 SP2
 #### Step by Step Instructions

-    Hover over the top left dropdown, then click Global
+1) Hover over the top left dropdown, then click Global
 <img src="../assets/Core-Lab-InstallRKEfromRancher-1-Select-Global.png" width="300">

-    Click Add Cluster
+2)Click Add Cluster
         * The current context is shown in the upper left, and should say 'Global'
         * Note the multiple types of Kubernetes cluster Rancher supports.
 We will be using Custom for this lab, but there are a lot of possibilities with Rancher.
 <img src="../assets/Core-Lab-InstallRKEfromRancher-2-Add-Cluster.png" width="600">